rachaelchung/vivifi/README.md

 Visit the live project at: https://rachaelchung.github.io/vivifi/

-**NOTE: This app is a demo project and was built with AI.
+**NOTE: This app is a demo project for Stellic Pathfinders Competition 2026 and was built with AI.
 Please regard it's multiple limitations:**
 - The API Key for this app expires **September 28th, 2026**, thus rendering the live app largely unusable after this date.
 - **API credits are limited.** Once they are gone, they will not be refilled.
 - **Data may vanish** when the database is full or retired.
 Do not treat information like it is permanent.